 Red-hot Blues overpower visiting Ducks

-Tyler Bozak scored the go-ahead goal as the St. Louis Blues defeated the visiting Anaheim Ducks 4-1 Monday night for their ninth consecutive home victory.
-Alexander Steen, Jaden Schwartz and Ivan Barbashev also scored for the Western Conference-leading Blues, who are 12-2-1 on their last 15 games overall.
+Tyler Bozak scored the go-ahead goal, and the St. Louis Blues defeated the visiting Anaheim Ducks 4-1 Monday night for their ninth consecutive home victory.
+Alexander Steen, Jaden Schwartz and Ivan Barbashev also scored for the Western Conference-leading Blues, who are 12-2-1 on their past 15 games overall.

 Brayden Schenn had two assists for the Blues, and Jake Allen made 20 saves.
-Max Comtois scored and John Gibson stopped 30 of 34 shots for the Ducks, who are 1-6-1 in their last eight games.
+Max Comtois scored, and John Gibson stopped 30 of 34 shots for the Ducks, who are 1-6-1 in their past eight games.

-The Blues struck first at 7:53 of the first period.
-Robert Bortuzzo fired a puck on goal from the right circle, and Steen blasted the long weak-side rebound past Gibson from a sharp angle.
-After not scoring in his first 28 games this season, Steen has three goals in his last three games.
+The Blues struck first at 7:53 of the opening period.
+Robert Bortuzzo fired a puck on goal from the right circle, and Steen blasted the long weakside rebound past Gibson from a sharp angle.
+After not scoring in his first 28 games this season, Steen has three goals in his (ast three games.

 Some dogged checking by Robert Thomas led to the go-ahead goal.
-He stayed after the puck and pushed one of his takeaways to teammate Mackenzie MacEachern, who slid the puck to Bozak for his point-blank goal.
-Bozak has six goals and three assists in his last nine games.
+He stayed after the puck and pushed one of his takeaways to teammate Mackenzie MacEachern, who slid the puck to Bozak for his point-blank goal at 2:21 of the middle period.
+Bozak has six goals and three assists in his past nine games.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)